 The most difficult thing to deal with was not the lack of productivity that happens after a major distraction.
 But the niggling thoughts of failure that ensue after a long period of ‘not being on the ball’.

 I began to wonder whether blogging was really for me.
-I mean, how could I let a whole month slide by and have nothing to say for it?
+I mean, how could I let a whole month slide by and have nothing to show for it?

 And I began to question whether I really even wanted to pursue it at all?
 Perhaps it’s not really ‘me’.